inertiajs/inertia/README.md

 ## Breaking Changes

+### Vite required

+Vite is now **required** to build the adapter.
+This is because we're now using `import.meta.env.SSR` instead of `typeof window === 'undefined'`.
+This allows Vite to statically analyze and optimize the code at transpile time, and won't result in SSR-related code to be shipped to the browser.

 ### Context instead of imports

 There now exists a router and a page store at the Frame level.
 That means, that they are not globally exported anymore.
 Instead, they are saved in the Svelte context of each Frame: